apostrophecms/apostrophe-documentation/tutorials/core-concepts/03-reusable-content-pieces/displaying-pieces-with-widgets.md

 ### Custom templates for widgets

 Your widget isn't very satisfying yet.
 It just displays full names.
-Let's improve it by creating your own `lib/modules/people-widgets/views/widget.html` file:
+Let's improve it by creating your own `lib/modules/people-widgets/views/widget.html` file to provide a more detailed display:

 {% code-tabs %}
 {% code-tabs-item title="lib/modules/apostrophe-pages/views/widget.html" %}